 7: Choose 180

 Choose 180 uses a nice mix of slick full page images broken up with multi-line information blocks.
-Their colors are clean and dynamic, their photos well-lit, and there’s a nice mix of donor information and minimalist marketing.
+Curious visitors will find their colors are clean and dynamic, their website’s content informative, and their calls-to-action impactful.

 Free Custom Mockup